Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Desember 2025 23.37.33 UTC
+- WIB: Sabtu, 6 Desember 2025 00.28.52 UTC
-- WITA: Sabtu, 6 Desember 2025 00.37.33 UTC
+- WITA: Sabtu, 6 Desember 2025 01.28.52 UTC
-- WIT: Sabtu, 6 Desember 2025 01.37.33 UTC
+- WIT: Sabtu, 6 Desember 2025 02.28.52 UTC

 Kutipan Inspiratif:
-"Nobody can make you feel inferior without your consent."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational